 To deploy SteelHead SaaS, you do not need to change your existing network infrastructure.
-You simply purchase the service and then register your existing Enterprise Branch SteelHead appliances (ESHs) with the Riverbed Cloud Portal.
+You simply purchase the service and then register your existing branch SteelHead appliances with the Riverbed Cloud Portal.
 After they are registered, the appliances can accelerate your SaaS applications.
-They work with the RiOS instance hosted in the Akamai network to optimize your SaaS application performance.